Honest answers

 Where does my assignment data go?

 Short version: into your Todoist, and onto your device.
 The browser plugin reads your class portal, writes the assignments into the Todoist project you mapped that course to, and the device reads from Todoist on every refresh.
-No Margin server holds your tasks.
-Not for storage, not for transit, not for caching.
+No Margin server holds your assignments: not for storage, not for transit, not for caching.
+What our sync service does keep is your account email, your plan, your device's settings, and your Todoist token (encrypted), so it can hand the token to your device; it never sees your task titles.

 That means Doist (the company behind Todoist) is now a data processor for your academic data.
 Their privacy practices are at doist.com/privacy.
 They're EU-based, GDPR-compliant, and have been operating since 2007.
 We picked them because their privacy posture matches ours.